We all need certain nutrients to stay happy and healthy.

 But what about vitamins and minerals?

-Also known as “micronutrients,” vitamins and minerals are essential for your dog (and you) to stay happy and healthy.
+Also known as “micronutrients,” vitamins and minerals are essential for your dog (and you) to stay healthy.

 And yet, despite supplements being a multi-billion dollar industry, many people aren’t even aware of what certain vitamins and minerals do for your (and your dog’s) body.

 Here’s a list of the essential nutrients and the role they play in your dog’s health:

 - Vitamin A boosts the immune system and helps the heart and kidneys to function properly.

-- Vitamin B Complex is comprised of 8 B vitamins that support multiple body systems, from your eyesight to cell health.
+- Vitamin B Complex is comprised of 8 B vitamins that support multiple body systems, from your eyesight to digestive health.

 - Vitamin C is a potent antioxidant that protects cells from damage and can help reduce inflammation.

 - Vitamin D assists in calcium absorption.

 - Vitamin E is an antioxidant that helps protect damaged cells and can improve cognitive function in aging dogs.

 - Vitamin K regulates blood calcium levels.